gsambata/gsambata.github.io/_publications/2009-10-01-paper-title-number-1.md

 in the presence of large added mass effect.
 In particular, we consider numerical experiments both in an ideal spherical domain and in a realistic abdominal aortic aneurysm.

-**Key words.** optimized Schwarz method, spherical interfaces, fluid structure interaction, abdominal aortic aneurysm
+**Key words.** Optimized Schwarz method; Spherical interfaces; Fluid structure interaction;
+Abdominal aortic aneurysm